Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 A vital part of your process should be finding your “true north,” or pressure point, as we like to call it.
 What makes your phone customers convert, quickly and reliably, more than anything else in your arsenal?

 This tip is relatively straightforward.
 Whether your phone system is manual or automated, you need to process and record information in real time.
-If a call has a reference or tracking number associated with it, they need to be connected and synced instantly.
-If you have no previous data on a new customer or lead, you need to be collecting as much as you can during the current interaction, and storing it as soon as possible.
+If a call has a reference or tracking number associated with it, the call needs to be connected and synced instantly.
+If you have no previous data on a new customer or lead, you need to collect as much as you can during the current interaction, and storing it as soon as possible.

-The above suggestions can be enhanced even more with the implementation of a speech analytics system, which can scan all calls quickly for common words and phrases.
+The above suggestions can be enhanced even more with the implementation of a speech analytics solution, which scans calls for common words and phrases.
 Not only does this save a great amount of time when compared to listening to recorded calls manually, but it also makes it far easier to detect trends and patterns that contribute to customer conversions.
 By accessing and extracting this key data, speech analytics can help you make informed strategic business decisions both quickly and accurately.

 Smart marketing isn’t just about collecting the data and putting it to use — it’s about highlighting the right data.
-Chances are, you’re going to have a lot of waste somewhere in the process.
+Chances are, you’ll have a lot of waste somewhere in the process.
 Usually, you can trim this and keep things lean.
 How so?

 Well, if you know your system takes at least a minute to connect to a live person, you can eliminate tracked data for all calls that were under a minute.
 There’s no point in storing or handling this data because you know it’s definitely not related to a lead — it’s just a failed call.